On the baroclinic instability of inviscid non-conducting Boussinesq equations with rotation in 3-D: Baroclinic instability for the case

 where $M_j, 1 \leq j\leq 4$ only depends on $((u_e^{(i)}, v_e^{(i)}, w_e^{(i-1)}), \theta_e^{(i)}, p_e^{(i)}), 1\leq i\leq 3.$ Here we set $w_e^{(0)}=0.$ In addition, the error equations \eqref{u_prime}-\eqref{div} satisfy the boundary conditions

 \end{Lemma}

-\begin{Remark} The expansion order $O(Ro^2)$ is enough in the following proof (see the proof in Section 4.2).
-Here we just give an example to show that the expansion can be extended smoothly. \end{Remark} {\it Proof.} Substituting the approximate form \eqref{app} into the nonlinear system \eqref{original}, we obtain
+\begin{Remark} The expansion order $O(Ro^2)$ is enough in the following proof (see the proof in Section \ref{subsec3.2} ).
+Here we just give an illustration to show that the expansion can be extended order by order. \end{Remark} {\it Proof.} Substituting the approximate form \eqref{app} into the nonlinear system \eqref{original}, we obtain

 It follows from the third equation \eqref{line3} that and